ChrisPenner/session-sauce/README.md

 This can be useful for creating sessions for projects outside of `SESS_PROJECT_ROOT`.

-If no session name is provided the directory name will be used
+If no session name is provided the directory name will be used, with periods replaced with underscores due to tmux session naming restrictions (tmux/tmux@9ee93b3).

 ### List all active sessions